pantheon-systems/documentation/source/docs/articles/sites/known-limitations.md

 If you are distributing large binaries or hosting big media files, we recommend using a CDN like Amazon S3 as a cost-effective file serving solution.
 Modules such as [Amazon S3 CORS Upload](https://drupal.org/project/amazons3_cors) allow uploads directly to S3 from your Drupal site without using Pantheon as an intermediary.

-## Rename/Move Directories

-File directories on Pantheon's file serving infrastructure cannot be moved or renamed.
-The workaround is to create a new directory, move all the files from inside the old directory into the new one, and delete the old directory.

-## Rename/Move Files with SFTP
+## Rename/Move Files or Directories

+### Files

 Like file directories, files on Pantheon cannot be renamed or moved.
 Our SFTP mode doesn’t support the `mv` command, which is what most apps use when renaming or moving files.
 The workaround is to delete the old file and upload the new file.

+### Directories
+File directories on Pantheon's file serving infrastructure cannot be moved or renamed.
+The workaround is to create a new directory, move all the files from inside the old directory into the new one, and delete the old directory.

 ## IP-Address Based Security Schemes
 IP-based security is not recommended on Pantheon - or any cloud platform because the actual IP address where code executes from can change as application containers are migrated throughout the infrastructure.